-If you encounter a coyote, stand tall, wave your arms and yell.
+If you encounter a coyote, stand tall, wave your arms, and yell.
 This is what wildlife experts call hazing.
 If necessary, throw a rock near — not at — the animal.
-If the coyote doesn’t leave, slowly walk away backward maintaining eye contact.
+If the coyote doesn’t leave, slowly walk away backward while maintaining eye contact.

 The City of Yorba Linda has adopted a Coyote Management Plan to address coyotes in our community.
 The Coyote Management Plan (PDF) relies heavily on the only proven, long-term approach to managing coyotes: deterrence.
 It also allows professional trapping as a last resort.
-The general policy of the City of Yorba Linda, Orange County Animal Care, and the California Department of Fish and Wildlife is not to trap coyotes as killing and/or relocating urban coyotes has proven to be ineffective over the long term.
-However, the City does contract with a professional urban wildlife company on an as needed basis.
+The general policy of the City of Yorba Linda, Orange County Animal Care, and the California Department of Fish and Wildlife is not to trap coyotes, as killing or relocating urban coyotes has proven to be ineffective over the long term.
+However, the City does contract with a professional urban wildlife company on an as-needed basis.

 - Full Name